Vantage Pro 2 Stations - Overview

 Additionally, there is a range of optional accessories that allow a weather monitoring installation to be customised for many specialised applications:

-• Weatherlink data logger and software to link your weather station to a PC or upload weather data to the internet;
+• Weatherlink Live upload device or other type of data logger and software to link your weather station to a PC or upload weather data to the internet;

 • Solar radiation and UV sensors (the 'VP2 Plus' models include these as standard);